learn-co-students/austin-web-102819/mod_1/0_hashketball_review/README.md

   * `#map`
   * `#select`
   * `#find`
-* Differentiate array methods by their respective return values
+* Differentiate array methods by your respective return values
 * Define the Single Responsibility Principle
-* Employ test-driven development best practices in their labs
+* Employ test-driven development best practices in your labs
   * `rspec --fail-fast` handle one error at a time
   * Red, Green, Refactor
   * Make it work (shameless green), make it right, make it fast